GoogleChrome/web.dev/src/site/content/en/mini-apps/mini-app-programming-way/index.md

 Access to [devices](/tags/devices/) via [Bluetooth](/bluetooth/), [USB](/usb/), [HID](/hid/), [serial](/serial/),
 and [NFC](/nfc/) is all possible now.
-Where mini apps run in WebViews and depend on a [JavaScript bridge](/mini-app-markup-styling-and-scripting/#javascript-bridge-api), on the web these powerful capabilities are available directly.
+Where mini apps run in WebViews and depend on a [JavaScript bridge](/mini-app-markup-styling-and-scripting/#javascript-bridge-api), on the web, these powerful capabilities are available directly, so you do not program against an API provided by the JavaScript bridge, but against the browser API without an intermediate actor.

 {% Banner 'neutral' %}
   👉 Read on to see an [example project](/mini-app-example-project/) that puts this way of programming into practice.